crashka/seeding/README.md

 I was able to generate optimal brackets for N = 32 to 50; see `cp-*.eval` in the [brackets/](brackets) subdirectory.
-The computation effort for certain cases was anomalously high (in particular, N = 33 and 47)—I would like to know why.
+The computation effort for certain cases was anomalously high (in particular, N = 33, 34, 35, and 47—noting that N = 36 is the most costly of the non-bye solutions).
+I would like to know why.
 This will be an area of investigation for me, as part of optimizing the performance of the model.

 <p align="center">
   <img src="resources/cp-stats-cpu.png" alt="CP Stats - CPU"